jemmy512/book-notes/Cpp/cpp-primer.md

 #### Address of an overload set
 * Template argument deduction is used when taking an address of a overload set, which includes function templates.
 The function type of the function template is P. The target type is the type of A
 * An additional rule is applied to the deduction in this case: when comparing function parameters Pi and Ai, if any Pi is an rvalue reference to cv-unqualified template parameter (a `forwarding reference`) and the corresponding Ai is an `lvalue reference`, then Pi is adjusted to the template parameter type (T&& becomes T).
 * If the return type of the function template is a placeholder (auto or decltype(auto)), that return type is a non-deduced context and is determined from the instantiation.
-(Since C++14)
+(C++14)

 #### Partial ordering
 * Template argument deduction is used during [partial ordering of overloaded function templates](https://en.cppreference.com/w/cpp/language/function_template)